Big Snow American Dream: History

 The American Dream shopping mall was first proposed as Meadowlands Mills in 1994.
 The mall, later renamed Meadowlands Xanadu, was nearly complete in 2009 when construction stopped due to a lack of funding.
 The original plans for the mall had included an indoor ski slope, which was advertised as the United States' first indoor Alpine ski resort.
 On February 1, 2011, following a month of heavy snowfall, observers found that 50 to 60 ft of the slope's eastern wall had been damaged, and a horizontal crease had formed on the wall.
 Two days later, as workers tried to melt the snow on the ski slope's roof, about 150 ft of the eastern wall had collapsed under the weight of the snowfall accumulation.

 In May 2011, the New Jersey Sports and Exposition Authority formalized an agreement with Triple Five Group, which assumed ownership of the mall and renamed it "American Dream".
 The ski slope would continue to be built as part of the agreement.
 The ski slope was rebranded "Big Snow" in 2015.

 In 2018, Triple Five announced that the ski slope would open the following December as part of the mall's phased opening, which would take place between 2019 and 2020.
 In advance of the opening, Big Snow hired 300 workers.
 On December 5, 2019, Big Snow American Dream opened with an event attended by skiers and snowboarders such as Donna Weinbrecht, Lindsey Vonn, Red Gerard, and Ben Ferguson.
 The opening of a portion of Big Snow was delayed until the following week.

-In the early hours of September 25, 2021, part of the ski slope caught on fire.
-However, there were no reported injuries.
-Big Snow reopened on May 27, 2022, eight months after the incident took shape.
+In the early hours of September 25, 2021, the ski slope caught fire, but no injuries were reported.
+The fire was caused by an electrical issue.
+In the weeks after the fire, the mall's management announced that repairs would take months to be completed.
+Big Snow reopened on May 27, 2022, eight months after the incident.